tarrant17/news/README.md

 ## Stack
 It's developped in React Native with Expo.
 I'm also using TypeScript.

-## API
-The data comes from an API (https://rapidapi.com/contextualwebsearch/api/web-search/).

 ### How to connect with the api
 By default all data in the app is hard coded.